 Frot and Admiral Dupont, along with a team of other individuals, fought to secure financing to rebuild the emblematic Corderie Royale.
 The team faced a colossal endeavor to restore the building into an artistic form.
 The Royal Rope today houses the national headquarters of the Conservatoire du Littoral, the Chamber of Commerce and Industry of Rochefort and Saintonge, the International Center for the Sea, the Municipal Media Library, a permanent interactive exhibition and many temporary exhibitions.

 Upon the completion of the reconstruction of the Royal Rope, Frot set his sights on building a replica of the Hermione.
 He, along with a team of other individuals with the same passion, launched the Hermione project.

 The Hermione was a warship built in 1778 at the Arsenal of Rochefort and was in service from 1779 to 1793.
 It launched eleven months after the start of its construction.
-During the Revolutionary War, the Hermione, led by Gilbert du Motier, Marquis de Lafayette, known in the U.S. simply as Lafayette, aided the Americans in fighting the British.
+During the Revolutionary War, the Hermione, under the command of Latouche-Tréville, brilliantly aided the Americans in fighting the British.
+On board was Gilbert du Motier, Marquis de Lafayette, known in the U.S. simply as Lafayette.

 The replica construction began in 1997 and the frigate launched seventeen years later in 2014.
 A more robust economy returned to Rochefort upon Hermione’s revival.
 Tourism grew.
 The small town received more than three million visitors in four years.